 2) Private - higher cost, faster service, greater choice and convenience.

-If you want to have OSA confirmed promptly, and therefore begin treatment as soon as possible, then we recommend finding out which in-home sleep study to do here.
+If you want to have OSA confirmed promptly, and therefore begin treatment as soon as possible, then we recommend considering an in-home sleep test.